Medically reviewed by Drugs.com. Last updated on Sep 30, 2020.

-Hereditary angioedema (males/females): Oral: Initial: 200 mg 2 to 3 times/day; after favorable initial response, decrease the dosage by 50% or less at intervals of 1 to 3 months or longer if the frequency of attacks dictates.
+Long-term prophylaxis: 100 mg every other day up to 200 mg 2 to 3 times daily; after favorable initial response, decrease the dosage by 50% or less at intervals of 1 to 3 months or longer if the frequency of attacks dictates.
 If an attack occurs, increase the dosage by up to 200 mg/day; dosages >200 mg/day for an extended period of time are not recommended due to side effects (WAO [Craig 2012]; WAO/EAACI [Maurer 2018]).